YAORI777/chance/README.md

 also just don't be weird about ichance in general please ty

-if you came from/have seen my system's dni, disregard it with me. some of what is listed there isn't applicable to me (e.g. 'itrapped ids')
+if you came from/have seen my system's dni, disregard it with me. some of what is listed there isn't applicable to me (e.g. 'itrapped ids') also i like doubles hi please int

 ## dni
-◈ basic dni criteria
+◈ basic dni criteria (includes pro/dark-shippers)
 ◈ system skeptics & exclusionists
 ◈ chance or itrapped yumeshippers
 ◈ if you find 'dry texting' annoying (see first paragraph)
 ◈ anti-kin
 ◈ below 16 y/o bodily. i am 18
 ◈ if you're heavily against selfcest/mirror ships

 ## iwc
 ◈ doublefedora shippers
-◈ mafioso roleplayers/cosplayers (introjects/kin/c-links/etc are fine)
+◈ mafioso ids (non-ids, aka cosplayers/roleplayers int with EXTREME caution. had some bad experiences with roleplayers being rlly inconsiderate)
+◈ v canon-compliant itrapped ids